helenqu/helenqu.github.io/index.markdown

     <img src="photo.jpg" alt="photo of Helen Qu">
 </figure>

-I am a research fellow at the [Flatiron Institute](flatiron) broadly interested in robust machine learning, multimodal models, and AI for science.
+I am a research fellow at the [Flatiron Institute](flatiron) broadly interested in reinforcement learning, robustness, multimodal models, and AI for science.
 Previously, I [completed a PhD in physics][thesis] at the [University of Pennsylvania][pennphysics], where I worked on machine learning methods for type Ia supernova cosmology with [Prof. Masao Sako][masao].

+Recently I've been excited about maintaining a [blog](https://helenqu.com/blog/) where I write about fun topics in ML/AI, as well as a personal [Substack](https://sphericalcowselectricsheep.substack.com/) where I write more generally about my thoughts.

 [thesis]: https://arxiv.org/abs/2406.04529
 [flatiron]: https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/